-- The flower attracts bees and is a heavy source of honey and nectar and honey from the flower is belived to have medicinal properties
+- The flower attracts bees and is a heavy source of honey and nectar and honey from the flower is believed to have medicinal properties

 - There are two cycles of Neelakurinji Season in Munnar and shorter season occurred on 2014.
-However the season that is replicating in 2018 is the most popular season which ensures blooming over 3500 hectares
+However, the last season in 2018 is the most popular season which ensures blooming over 3500 hectares

-How to Plan your visit for Neelakurinji Bloom in Munnar ?
+How to Plan your visit to Neelakurinji Bloom in Munnar?

 If you are planning to visit Munnar during the Kurinji season, it is ideal to make the stay arrangements as soon as you can.
 The flowering is a much-anticipated tourism event in Kerala and the Government has already started promoting the event.
 The hotels and resorts in Munnar and expected to be fully booked even months before the blooming starts.
 So if you have the plan, make the move before it is too late.